-And if you make your own, be sure to dress it up!
+If you make your own floatable, be sure to dress up!
 Patriotically, something that expresses you uniquely, maybe make a floating fairy house or put pictures of your whole family on it.
 One year, someone put Dolly Parton’s face on a float.

-Christ in the Smokies is located at 510 River Road and Ripley’s Aquarium is located at 88 River Road and pries will be given out at the end of the race.
+Christ in the Smokies is located at 510 River Road and Ripley’s Aquarium is located at 88 River Road.

 “The fireworks in Pigeon Forge are always really pretty,” a TripAdvisor reviewer wrote.
 “Lots of very large bursts that can be seen from anywhere in town.”